top of page

 1. Register for an Alojamento Local (AL) Licence

-• Appointing a local representative if you are not resident in Portugal
+• Appointing a local representative if you are not a resident in Portugal.

 It is important to confirm early on that your apartment and condominium allow AL licences, as restrictions may apply in certain areas or buildings.